 Transfer Credit Equivalency Guides

 The report below is a list of default transfer equivalencies between courses from external institutions and the Bellarmine University course catalog.
 Not all external courses will appear in our database.
 This does not mean they are not transferable.
 Bellarmine courses shown as “GEXX GENED” fulfill general education requirements.
-Courses that do not have a Bellarmine equivalent may transfer in as a general elective and will appear as “GEN ELEC”. **If you are a Transfer student, meaning you have attended an institution after graduating from high school, some courses that appear as elective credit could meet the General Education Requirements.
+Courses that do not have a Bellarmine equivalent may transfer in as a general elective and will appear as “GEN ELEC”. **If you are a Transfer student, meaning you have attended a college or university after graduating from high school, some courses that appear as elective credit could meet the General Education Requirements.

 A maximum of 60 semester credits may be gained through the external and internal credit options described below.

 Credit for Demonstrated Competency (Challenge Exam): Enrolled Bellarmine students may petition the department chair to take a comprehensive examination on the material covered in any credit course offered by that department.
 A grade for this exam is strictly on a Pass/Fail basis.
 A non-refundable $50 fee is charged at the point of application.
 A fee, equal to one credit hour tuition, is charged for each course after the exam has been evaluated.
-Download the Challange Exam Form
+Download the Challenge Exam Form